 In terms of playability, I have spent a lot of time designing the basics of the banjos I make.
 I prefer shorter scale lengths which put less tension on the strings leading to a slightly looser feel while playing and also moves the bridge closer to the center of the head which adds warmth and richness to the instruments tone.
 I like a nice low action over the frets, but a higher action over the head so there is plenty of room for your thumb when playing clawhammer, and a wider fretboard which increases access to the strings when drop thumbing.
-Additionally, I prefer a one-foot cherry bridge which increases sound transfer to the head, doesn't sag over time, and adds a slight tonal warmth that you don't get with standard maple bridges.
+Additionally, I prefer a fairly tall, one-foot cherry bridge which increases sound transfer to the head, doesn't sag over time, and adds a slight tonal warmth that you don't get with standard maple bridges.

 Although, technically not as important, I feel that a great sounding and playing instrument should also be beautiful and elegant.
 I love the look and feel of a simple, well crafted banjo which emphasizes the natural beauty of the wood and metal hardware as well as the overall lines of the instrument, but I also love more highly ornamented banjos.
 In the last few years I have started adding brass and German silver plates to some of my banjos using exposed screws and rivets giving them a slightly industrial look.
 Additionally, I have also been including intricate pearl engraving, both in the classic style of the late Victorian age Boston banjos and in a more contemporary, nature oriented style.